 Trans Mountain Pipeline Expansion Project

-For almost 60 years, the Trans Mountain Pipeline system has been safely and efficiently providing the only West Coast access for Canadian oil products.
+For over 60 years, the Trans Mountain Pipeline system has been safely and efficiently providing the only West Coast pipeline access for Canadian oil products.
 From the time when Trans Mountain was first constructed, the pipeline system has adapted to meet the growing needs of customers.

 Trans Mountain was most recently expanded in 2008 as part of the Anchor Loop Project.
 Approximately 158 km of pipeline was twinned between Hinton, Alberta and Hargreaves, British Columbia.
 The meticulous efforts of those who contributed to the project earned our organization the Emerald Award for leadership in environmental stewardship and sustainability.

 Our open season process, conducted from fall 2011 to fall 2012, received strong binding support from commercial customers, and as a result, we moved forward with the next steps with a proposal to expand the pipeline.
 In January 2013, new long-term contracts were signed by 13 committed customers, permitting us to update and increase the scope of the proposed project.